Meet the Kalamazoo First Presbyterian Church Team

 Seth came to serve at First Presbyterian, Kalamazoo in July 2010.
 Previously he served congregations in Marshall, Michigan and Dunbar, Scotland.
-Various degree programs took him to Hope College, Michigan State University, Union Theological Seminary in Virginia , and McCormick Theological Seminary.
-He enjoys serving more widely in our Kalamazoo community, and in our Presbyterian Church (USA).
-Associate membership in the Iona Community remains an important personal and communal discipline.
-Seth has been published, lead retreats and pilgrimages (Iona and El Camino de Santiago), and coordinated opportunities for clergy continuing education and fellowship.
-Music, sports (cycling now, having given up soccer), reading, movies, building his own home, travel, and family activities bring balanced joy and purpose to life with his wife, Suzanne and three children.
+Programs of study took him to Hope College, Michigan State University, Union Theological Seminary in Virginia , and McCormick Theological Seminary.
+He enjoys serving widely in our Kalamazoo community and in our Presbyterian Church (USA).
+Associate membership in the Iona Community remains an important commitment.
+Seth has been published, lead retreats and pilgrimages (Iona, El Camino de Santiago, Holy Land), and coordinated opportunities for clergy education and fellowship.
+Music, sports (cycling now, having given up soccer, tennis, basketball), reading, movies, building his home, travel, and family activities bring balanced joy and purpose to life with his wife, Suzanne and three children.

 The Rev. Kathleen Robertson King